adamhamlin/vext/README.md

 This project uses [Conventional Commits](https://www.conventionalcommits.org/) and [standard-version](https://github.com/conventional-changelog/standard-version) to facilitate versioning and changelogs.

-## Future Work
+## Future Work?
-- Support default quote characters by language
-- Support quotes that use a different opening/closing characters

-## Known Issues

-None
+Please open an issue if you have a suggestion!